+New household

+Occupied dwelling

+Overcrowding

+greatest need

+Principal tenant

+Rebated household

+Remoteness areas

+- · major cities of Australia

+- inner regional Australia

+- outer regional Australia

+- · remote Australia

+- · very remote Australia

+- migratory offshore shipping.

+Rent charged

-major cities of Australia inner regional Australia outer regional Australia remote Australia very remote Australia migratory - offshore - shipping.
-Rent charged The amount in dollars that households are charged based on the rents they are expected to pay.
+The amount in dollars that households are charged based on the rents they are expected to pay.
 The rents charged to tenants may or may not have been received.

-Tenancy (rental) unit A tenancy (rental) unit is the unit of accommodation for which a rental agreement can be made.
-With the exception of community housing, dwellings in the majority of cases have only one tenancy (rental) unit; for community housing and a small number of other cases (for example, boarding houses, special group homes, semi-institutional dwellings), there are commonly more than one tenancy (rental) unit.
-Tenantable dwelling A dwelling where maintenance has been completed, whether occupied or unoccupied at 30 June.
+Tenancy (rental) unit

+A tenancy (rental) unit is the unit of accommodation for which a rental agreement can be made.
+With the exception of community housing, dwellings in the majority of cases have only one tenancy (rental) unit.
+For community housing and a small number of other cases (for example, boarding houses, special group homes, semi-institutional dwellings), there is commonly more than one tenancy (rental) unit per dwelling.

+Tenantable dwelling

+A dwelling where maintenance has been completed, whether occupied or unoccupied at 30 June.
 All occupied dwellings are tenantable.

-Total gross household income The value of gross weekly income from all sources (before deductions for income tax, superannuation etc.) for all household members, expressed as dollars per week.
+Total gross household income

+The value of gross weekly income from all sources (before deductions for income tax, superannuation etc.) for all household members, expressed as dollars per week.
 The main components of gross income are current usual wages and salary; income derived from self-employment, government pensions, benefits and allowances; and other income comprising investments and other regular income.
 CRA payments are not included as income.

+Transfer household

-Transfer household A household, either rebated or market renting, that relocates (transfers) from one dwelling to another within the same social housing program.
+A household, either rebated or market renting, that relocates (transfers) from one dwelling to another within the same social housing program.
 In the community housing data collection, a transfer household is a household that transfers within a single community housing organisation's portfolio (not across the sector).
 This leads to under-reporting of transfers.

+Turnaround time

+The average time taken in days for vacant dwellings, which are available for letting, to be occupied.

+Underutilisation

-Turnaround time The average time taken in days for vacant dwellings, which are available for letting, to be occupied.
-Underutilisation A situation where a dwelling contains two or more bedrooms surplus to the needs of the household occupying it, according to the Canadian National Occupancy Standard.
-Untenantable dwelling A dwelling not currently occupied by a tenant, where maintenance has been either deferred or not completed at 30 June.
+A situation where a dwelling contains two or more bedrooms surplus to the needs of the household occupying it, according to the Canadian National Occupancy Standard.

+Untenantable dwelling

+A dwelling not currently occupied by a tenant, where maintenance has been either deferred or not completed at 30 June.